zac-garby/pluto-lang/README.md

 This is because, at the moment, the syntax doesn't allow for unary operators in patterns without brackets round them, although I'd like to change this at some point.

+### Inheritance

+You can also use inheritance in your classes.
+I'll probably add an example here at some point, but for now, have a look at `examples/classes.pluto` to see how.

 ## How??

 To use it, clone the repository and run `__main__.py`.
 Giving it no arguments will run the REPL, in which you can enter